joinpursuit/8-0-technical-curriculum/03-react/lifting-state/lesson-notes/readme.md

 ## Where should state go

-In the following wireframe is the Doggy Day Care App.

-The following variables represent state.

-Take some time to label where each of these state variables goes:
+Knowing that data flows down in React, use the following wireframe of the Doggy Day Care App to take some time to label where each of these state variables goes:

 - `dogs` An array of dogs
 - `showNewDogForm` a true/false value to show/hide the new dog form